dmfay/massive-js/docs/options.md

 The options object modifies query behavior, either by applying additional clauses to the query itself or by changing how Massive handles results.

-Options can be used with most query functions, and the options object is usually the last parameter passed.
+Options can be passed to most query and persistence functions as the last argument.

 ```javascript
 db.tests.find({